civl-verifier/civl-verifier.github.io/doc.md

 ## Actions

-*Atomic actions* are the building blocks of a CIVL program, encapsulating all accesses to global variables. *Introduction actions* are a particular kind of action used to give meaning to introduced variables.
+*Atomic actions* are the building blocks of a Civl program, encapsulating all accesses to global variables. *Introduction actions* are a particular kind of action used to give meaning to introduced variables.